Avoid politics on social media…what’s the point?

-This is really a quick one.
 I know, I’ve posted something similar before, but I just wanted to highlight this portion, because political issues are really overtaking social media.
 Now, more than ever.
+If you’re using your page to interest and stay in contact with clients, potential or repeat, you need to get this in your head now.
+Political posts are always a mistake!
+Change my mind.
+You can’t!

 Just reporting the facts…whether you agree or not.